Public Interest Law Association of Pakistan (PILAP)

 PILAP engages in litigation as a last resort, using the law to enforce human rights and to hold state and non-state actors accountable for abuses.
 For this, PILAP banks on its own resource of full time and volunteer lawyers.
 We also have a National Executive Committee and in due course will also institute executive committees in all the major cities and regions of Pakistan.
 The Committees will oversee the offices and management of PILAP in the respective cities and regions.

-- Mr. Saad Amanullah Khan (President)
+- Mr. Saad Amanullah Khan (Vice Chairman)

-- Ahmed Rafay Alam
+- Mr. Ahmed Rafay Alam